 - Kick drum by Markus Hakala (download all the Markus Hakala’s kicks here)

 - Three clap samples.
-First clap sample is from the Loopmasters AS100 sample pack (free version which you can download here – check the full version here).
+First clap sample is from the Loopmasters AS100 sample pack.
 Second and third clap is from the Prime Loops Drum Sample Tasters 2012 pack (free, download here).

 - Percussion sound.
 From the Loopmasters AS100 pack.